 In 2025 UMSI launched a refreshed approach to peer to peer support for incoming UMSI staff members.
-The UMSI New Staff Buddy Program involves a team of staff members who are serving on the UMSI Staff Buddy Team for this year.
-In fall we were developing the new program, so it’s just starting now, and you are among the first new staff members to participate!
+The UMSI New Staff Buddy Program involves a team of staff members who are serving on the UMSI Staff Buddy Team each year.
 As new staff members join UMSI, a member of the UMSI Staff Buddy Team is assigned as their staff buddy.
 The goals and activities involved in the UMSI New Staff Buddy Program are as follows (this information will be added to the UMSI Staff Handbook soon as well).

 Builds on current practice - and includes ideas and input from our HR team, UMSI management team, supervisors and past peer guides